GreshAnt/Zink/README.md

 # Zink

 It is a simple destructive program by python.
+You can think of it as a computer virus
 # ---warning---

 This program is for learning purposes only.
 Please do not use it for illegal activities.
 You will be responsible for the consequences.